 (10) Adv.
 Math. viii.231.
 I discuss this theorem below (p.
 18) in conjunction with other Stoic rules of inference.

-From: Joseph Gould, Deduction in Stoic Logic, in: Ancient logic and its modern interpretations.
+From: Joseph Gould, "Deduction in Stoic Logic", in: John Corcoran (ed.), Ancient Logic and Its Modern Interpretations.
 Proceedings of the